-Four Original Jurisdiction Cases
+Four Original and Appellate Jurisdiction Cases

 Structural Constitutional Questions Concerning Non-Judicial Foreclosure, Legislative Punishment, and Judicial Duty

-Filed Simultaneously • April 2024 • All Documents Provided in Full
+Filed Simultaneously • May 2026 • All Documents Provided in Full

 petition i